 Portal.
-To do so, simply select the appropriate group and use the "pause" button located on the black control bar.
+To do so, simply select the appropriate group and use the pause button located on the control bar.

-Once you have selected the pause button, a selection box will appear which will allow you to choose one or all of the servers to be paused.
-Simple select the servers you wish to pause and select the "pause" button.
+A box will appear which will allow you to choose one or all of the servers to be paused.
+When this is done, select Pause.

-Despite being archived, it is still an easily-executed and timely task to bring servers out of an archival state and back into production.
-To archive a server, simply select the "Archive" option from the actions menu.
-Note that selecting "Archive" on a group will archive the entire group of servers, though there will be a prompt to ensure this is the desired action before execution.
+To archive a server, simply select the archive option from the actions menu.
+Note that doing this on a group will archive the entire group of servers, though there will be a prompt to ensure this is the desired action before execution.

-Both tasks, pausing and archiving, can be scheduled on an individual or group level.
-To do so, simply select the "Schedules" tab located on the Settings page on either a group or individual VM.
-You will then be able to setup the scheduled task (pause, power on, reboot, shutdown, archive, delete, create snapshot, delete snapshot), the desired time for the operation, and the expiration date.
-You can also set schedules to "propagate" through child groups in a hierarchical fashion to control, for example, and entire development stack.
-Scheduling pausing of servers is a great way to reduce resource utilization during off-hours for non-critical servers, simply pause your servers at night or over the weekend, and schedule them to power on at the start of the work week.
+Server actions can be scheduled on an individual or group level.
+To do so, simply select settings on either a group or individual VM then select the Scheduled Tasks tab.
+You will then be able to schedule an operation (ie, power operations, archival, snapshot creation/deletion), the desired time for the operation, and the expiration date.
+You can also set schedules to "propagate" through child groups in a hierarchical fashion to control, for example, an entire development stack.
+Scheduling the pausing of servers is a great way to reduce resource utilization during off-hours for non-critical servers; simply pause your servers at night or over the weekend, and schedule them to power on at the start of the work week.

-The CenturyLink Cloud platform supports both vertical Autoscale of CPU capacity for servers as well as horizontal Autoscale of servers.
-This makes it possible to scale servers up and down (vertical) or out and in (horizontal) based on utilization, ensuring optimal deployment of resources for cloud environments under a variety of conditions.
+The CenturyLink Cloud platform supports both vertical autoscaling of CPU capacity for servers as well as horizontal autoscaling of servers.
+This makes it possible to scale servers up and down (vertical) or in and out (horizontal) based on utilization, ensuring optimal deployment of resources for cloud environments under a variety of conditions.

-For vertical Autoscale, servers that exceed a user-defined CPU utilization threshold will instantly scale up, and servers that go below a user-defined CPU utilization threshold will scale down (and reboot) during a user-defined window.
-In the case of horizontal Autoscale, groups of servers that exceed a user-defined CPU/RAM utilization threshold will scale out by powering on one or more additional servers in the group, and groups of servers that go below a user-defined CPU/RAM utilization threshold will scale in by powering off one or more servers in the group.
+In vertical Autoscale, servers that exceed a user-defined CPU utilization threshold will instantly scale up, and servers that go below will scale down (and reboot) during a user-defined window.
+In horizontal Autoscale, groups of servers that exceed a user-defined CPU/RAM utilization threshold will scale out by powering on one or more additional servers in the group, and groups of servers that go below in by powering them off.

 Time to Live